You Are Not Alone

 Campbell Schnebly is a writer, editor and publishing collaborator who works independently with a brilliant and caring cast of nonfiction authors to help bring their books to life.

-Mika Kasuga is an Associate Editor at Penguin Random House.
+Mika Kasuga is a publisher at Penguin Random House.
 She has worked with Salman Rushdie, Nassim Nicholas Taleb, David Brooks, Dorit Rabinyan, and Bernard-Henri Levy, among others.